mattermost/docs/source/boards/get-started-with-boards.rst

 Boards are used for planning projects collaboratively.
 You can access the list of channels and their boards from the drop-down menu in the left-hand sidebar.
 Boards are made up of cards, and cards can have a wide range of purposes.

 Create a board
 --------------

 When you first start using Boards, you need to create a board.
 You can select a template from the options provided or you can create an empty board.
 The only difference is that a template will be populated with sample cards and properties and in an empty template you start from scratch.

+To find a board, open Boards and select the drop-down menu in the sidebar.
 Each board is linked to the channel it was created in.
+This includes direct messages and group messages.

 Create a card
 -------------

 Cards are like sticky notes.
 You can arrange them in various ways, using different views.
 You can also give them mutiple areas of information called properties.
 Adding and using properties makes it easier to organize and find cards, using filters based on card properties.

+Once you've chosen a board template, you'll find pre-populated cards.
+You can use and edit those, or create new ones.

-Cards are populated using the Description field, and you can use Markdown to add formatting.
+Use the Description field to add details, and you can use Markdown to add formatting.
 You can add comments to a card in the Comments section.

 Select an existing card to open it or create a new card.